Short description of Individual Emission Rights for Flying (IERF)

 Since 2019 I have been working on a method that has the following goals:

-• to involve citizens in quantifying the variables of the method;
+- to involve citizens in quantifying the variables of the method, by making their values explicit;

 Description

 In my plan, a government agency gives every citizen from the age of 18 rights to fly every year.
 The rights relate to traveling a certain distance.
+(Distance is very stongly correlated with emission).
 I propose a distance of 5000 kilometers.
 I call such rights Individual Emissions Rights for Flying (IERF).

 Preferably, several countries, for example of the European Economic Area, are involved in a IERF-plan.
 However, in order to speed up climate mitigation, an individual country could feel the urgency and could have the moral courage to take the initiative.